Walking Trails

 Kefalonia is one of the more well-known islands of the Ionian islands.
 It is one of the larger islands and has many beautiful places to visit.

-The hills are covered with cypresses and Olive trees and the coastline is met by the crystal-clear waters of the Ionian Sea.
+The hills are covered with cypresses and olive trees and the coastline is met by the crystal-clear waters of the Ionian Sea.

 There are some ancient sites to see, including the Venetian lighthouse and Roman cemetery in Fiscardo and the inland caves of Drogarati and

-Other Islands in the area.
+Other Ionian Islands in the area.

 There are many other islands in the area including Skorpios, Atokos, Arkoudi, Thilia, Kythros, Formikoula and more, they don't all